-COMPLETE Renewable and low carbon energy sources being exploited within the District?
-Are renewable and low carbon energy sources of each type and scale.
-Are renewable and low carbon energy sources of each type and scale.
-Baseline - monitoring will start - 2016/2017 In 2016 There were three permissions granted for renewable energy in the period; 1 solar farm extension, 2.5k domestic turbine and Policy No SP27 Key Question/ Rationale Performance Indicator Target Time to be assessed Potential Management Actions 2018/2019 Outcome small turbine and solar array.
-Renewable and Low Carbon and low carbon energy sources being exploited within the applications approved for renewable and low carbon energy sources of each type monitoring will start - 2016/2017 In 2016 There were three permissions granted for renewable energy in the period; 1 solar farm extension, 2.5k domestic turbine and small turbine and solar required.
-Monitoring of this policy will be provided within the Authority Monitoring were 3 permissions granted for domestic or small scale solar arrays.
-This is the same as for the
+Policy No SP27 Key Question/ Rationale Performance Indicator Target Time to be assessed Potential Management Actions 2018/2019 Outcome COMPLETE Renewable and Low Carbon Energy Are renewable and low carbon energy sources being exploited within the District?
+Number of applications approved for renewable and low carbon energy sources of each type and scale.
+Baseline - monitoring will start - 2016/2017 In 2016 There were three permissions granted for renewable energy in the period; 1 solar farm extension, 2.5k domestic turbine and small turbine and solar array.
+Yearly No management action required.
+Monitoring of this policy will be provided within the Authority Monitoring Report.
+In 2018/19 there were 3 permissions granted for domestic or small scale solar arrays.
+This is the same as for the previous period .